Vishal-The-Nonpareil/java-guide/7.0.Loops-(Flow-Control)/README.md

 > Looping in programming languages is a feature which facilitates the execution of a set of instructions/functions repeatedly while some condition evaluates to true.
 Java provides three ways for executing the loops.

-- ava provides three ways for executing the loops.
+- Java provides three ways for executing the loops.

 ### 1. while loop